Saint Camillus Academy

 Saint Camillus Academy was a Catholic school located in Corbin, Kentucky, established in 1908 by the Sisters of Divine Providence with the help of the Diocese of Covington.
-The school originally served students in grades 1-12 and included boarding facilities for girls, but in 2012 was closed and in 2013 sold its building to Corbin Schools System.
-For the 2013–14 and the first semester of the 2014–15 school year it was home to the Corbin Educational Center.
-The Corbin Educational Center, or CEC, is a Day Treatment school under the Corbin Independent School District.
-It provides day treatment services for students from Corbin, Williamsburg, and Whitley County.
-Over Christmas break of the 2014–15 school year CEC returned to the former Corbin City Utilities building.
-The former Saint Camillus site will now be home to the new Corbin Middle School.
-Demolition of the current building is set to begin in early 2016 with the construction of the new CMS to follow soon after.
+The school originally served students in grades 1-12 and included boarding facilities for girls.

+In 2013 the school closed and its building was sold to Corbin Schools System.
+Demolition of the current building was set to begin in early 2016 with the construction of the new CMS to follow soon after.

 History

 Sacred Heart School was established as a parish school in 1908 with the assistance of the Sisters of Divine Providence.
 The Sisters took over operation of the school from the parish in 1913, at which time the school became known as Saint Camillus Academy.
 A new building was constructed and a high school program added.
 By 1972, the school had an enrollment of 300 in grades 1-12 and a second building was erected.
 A kindergarten program was added in 1985.
 In 1996, a Montessori preschool program was added and the high school program was closed.